Online retailers are coming after every single brick-and-mortar retailer.

-In addition, the brands you carry and made famous are leapfrogging over your store to sell direct to the consumer.
+In addition, the brands you carry and made famous are leapfrogging over your store to sell directly to the consumer.
 Think Nike, think Ralph Lauren, think Canon.

 And why not?

-I spent the past week with IBM at their premier event Amplify in Las Vegas.
-IBM has gone all-in with Watson, their data analytics tool to power everything from websites, to healthcare, to online retailers.
+I spent a week with IBM at their premier event, Amplify, in Las Vegas.
+IBM went all-in with Watson, their data analytics tool, to power everything from websites to healthcare to online retailers.

-For smaller clients, the suite of IBM services has Watson listen, and using machine learning, is able to find patterns to everything from the customer journey, to friction points visitors left your site, to the five best determiners of purchase with incredible accuracy.
+For smaller clients, the suite of IBM services has Watson listen.
+Using machine learning, finds patterns to everything from the customer journey to friction points visitors left your site to the five best determiners of purchase with incredible accuracy.

 But it doesn’t stop there…

 As Watson continues to learn and use "augmented intelligence" – they don’t like to call it artificial - the patterns become more apparent, and better suggestions are made.